alidiusk/alidiusk.github.io/content/posts/aoc2020-asm.md

         and `rodata` sections.
 You don't have to worry too much about what this means.
-    * This section is typically used for global arrays and other large contiguous data structures in memory.
+    * This section is typically used for global arrays and other large contiguous data structures in memory that don't have a predefined value at compile time.
-* `text` : actual code that is executed during runtime
+* `text` : code that is executed during runtime

 You can think of the `rodata` section as storing global, constant variables;
 the `data` section as storing ordinary global variables, and the `bss` section